Peugeot 208: e-208

 Since the introduction of the second-generation 208, Peugeot also offers a battery electric version called the e-208.
 Unlike competing contemporary vehicles such as the Renault Zoe and Volkswagen ID.3, the e-208 shares a common chassis with the conventional petrol/diesel powered 208.
 Peugeot chose this deliberately to enable potential buyers to select the drivetrain that best suits their requirements.
 It also allows Peugeot to assemble the e-208 on the same line as the 208, at the Slovakian Trnava plant.

 Compared to the conventionally powered versions of the 208, the e-208 is approximately 350 kg heavier, and has a slightly wider rear axle, to accommodate the battery pack.

 The e-208 has a heat-pump controlled 50 kWh battery, a 100 kW motor, and a 6.6 kW charger.
 WLTP range is 211 mi.
-It is equipped with a CCS Combo Type 2 connector, and can charge at a rate of up to 100 kW from a suitable DC fast charging station.
-Charge rate can be 70kW up to 40% state of charge, then decreasing to 50kW.
+It is equipped with a CCS Combo Type 2 connector, or CHAdeMO in Japan, and can charge at a rate of up to 100 kW from a suitable DC fast charging station.
+Charge rate can be 70 kW up to 40% state of charge, then decreasing to 50 kW.
 The onboard charger is limited to 7.4 kW, but may be equipped with a three phase 11 kW charger as an option.
-In the e208, the gear selector is used to choose the level of regenerative braking.
+In the e-208, the gear selector is used to choose the level of regenerative braking.

 Shortly after it went on sale in October 2019, demand for the e-208 was reported as strong.
-Peugeot had anticipated making approximately 30,000 e-208 cars per year, 10 percent of the planned annual production of 300,000 for the entire 208 product line, but 1/4 of all pre-orders received were for the e208.
+Peugeot had anticipated making approximately 30,000 e-208 cars per year, 10 percent of the planned annual production of 300,000 for the entire 208 product line, but 1/4 of all pre-orders received were for the e-208.
 Maximum annual production for the e-208 is 60,000 units.

 The electric e-208 was voted "Most Desired Electric Car" in North Macedonia at the Golden Steering Wheel awards at the beginning of 2021.